begoon/temenos-documentation/jBC_Programmers_Reference_Guide.markdown

 In the following example, if RECORD in DIRFILE can be opened, output buffering is turned off:

-    OPENSEQ 'DIRFILE', 'RECORD' TO DATA THEN NOBUF DATA ELSE ABORT
+    OPENSEQ 'DIRFILE', 'RECORD' TO FILE THEN NOBUF FILE ELSE ABORT

 ## NOT